Contents of this post

 Situational Auditory limitations

-- Accessing audio-visual content like news videos, TV series in crowded places like trains, restaurants.
+- Accessing audio-visual content like news videos, and TV series in crowded places like trains, and restaurants.

 - Viewing a TV Series in a new language.